Blue Louisa: A blog Covering Central Virginia & national politics from a progressive perspective

-Editor's Note: This is from the 2015 Blue Louisa Archives
+Editor's Note: This From the 2015 Blue Louisa Archives

-Just in case your inclined to think that claims like this are little removed from tin foil hat wearing conspiracy theories, consider that ALEC’s own website proudly announced this past July that according to the Culpeper Star Exponent, Jon Russell, director of the American City County Exchange, had just been sworn in as a Culpeper city councilman.
+Just in case you’re inclined to think that claims like this are scarcely removed from tin foil hat wearing conspiracies, consider that ALEC’s own website proudly announced this past July that according to the Culpepper Star Exponent, Jon Russell, director of the American City County Exchange, had just been sworn in as a Culpepper city councilman.

-While it’s true that one isolated example of their involvement isn’t sufficient evidence of a trend, you should be aware that Culpepper has become a hotbed of Republican activism, and that their local paper the Culpepper Star Exponent has been giving them an unusual amount of exposure.
-So much exposure, that one would be tempted to call them fluffers for the cause.
+While it’s true that one isolated example isn’t sufficient evidence of a trend, you should be aware that Culpepper has become a hotbed of Republican activism, and that their local paper the Culpepper Star Exponent has been giving them an unusual amount of exposure, enough to call them fluffer’s for the cause.

 For example, take this thinly disguised op-ed, dated November 13th 2014 by Kara Kerwin the president of The Center for Education Reform calling for increased local support for charter schools.

-Given the long standing conservative history of our own local paper, The Central Virginian, most letters to the editor from local conservatives should be taken with a very large grain of salt.
-But this letter from Christina Shaw of Culpeper a few days later also calling for local support of charter schools was unusual enough that it should set off anyone’s BS radar.
+Given the long standing conservative history of our own local paper, The Central Virginian, most letters to the editor from local conservatives should be taken with a lump of salt.
+But this letter from Christina Shaw of Culpeper a few days later also calling for local support of charter schools was unusual enough to set off anyone’s BS radar.

-Exactly where Peter Ferrell fits into this picture of promoting charter schools is a matter of conjecture, but the best guess is that he and his parties support for this innocent sounding proposal to allow local school boards to set their own schedules will follow their usual pattern of stealth legislation, with some kind if hidden provision being added to the bill giving local school boards even more autonomy.
+Exactly where our Delegate, Republican Peter Ferrell fits into this picture of promoting charter schools is a matter of conjecture, the best guess is that he and his parties support for this innocent sounding proposal to allow local school boards to set their own schedules will follow similar pattern of stealth legislation, with some kind if hidden provision being added to the bill giving local school boards even more autonomy.

 When it comes to making such sweeping educational changes the smart thing to do if you going to create legislature based on a hidden agenda is to proceed incrementally, implementing a little “reform” here and some more there, using the “frog in the slowly boiling pot of water” technique to gradually raise the temperature before anyone realizes what’s happening then unveil your true intentions.

-Like most of his fellow Republicans, Ferrell supports the notion of a free market world where government doesn’t interfere with business freedom to dictate what kind of education our children should have.
+Like many Republicans, Ferrell supports the notion of a free market world where government doesn’t interfere with business freedom to dictate what kind of education our children should have.
 If you haven’t noticed this national trend before, charter schools are increasingly being imposed on communities – either by legislative fiat or well-engineered PR campaigns.

 This business at any cost mentality dovetails nicely with the goals of the Christian home-school movement where supporters of evangelical home-schooling are demanding increasingly greater levels of “separation” from the Secular World.